NICHOLAS GALANIN: NEVER FORGET

 Texts by Candice Hopkins, Merritt Johnson, Gerald Clarke Jr, and Neville Wakefield.
 Photographs by Lance Gerber.

-Nicholas Galanin's forthcoming artist's book is dedicated to a single work, Never Forget, that has been in development over the past three years.
-It is now on view through the Desert X festival in Palm Springs, California.
+Nicholas Galanin's artist's book is dedicated to a single work, Never Forget, a 60- feet by 360-feet installation on view from March until August 2021 through the Desert X festival in Palm Springs, California.

 Candice Hopkins (b.
 1977, Whitehorse, Yukon) is an independent curator and writer whose work focuses on art and indigeneity.
 Hopkins is a citizen of the Carcross/Tagish First Nation.
 She is currently senior curator of the 2019 and 2021 editions of the Toronto Biennial of Art, and in 2018 was co-curator of the SITElines Biennial in New Mexico.
 Hopkins was co-curator of the Canadian pavilion at the 2019 Venice Biennale featuring the media collective Isuma, and a curator for documenta 14 in Kassel, Germany.